melvinmonteiro/frontend-nanodegree-mobile-portfolio/frontend-developer-neighborhood-map/README.md

 is a Single page application featuring a map of the museums in New York City.

+## How to run locally

+Run the follwing steps.
+* npm install
+* gulp install
+* gulp serve

 ## Functionality

 * To see the functionality click link [here] (https://melvinmonteiro.github.io/frontend-developer-neighborhood-map/)